Bucks County Criminal Defense Lawyers

 Once arrested, your first call should be to a lawyer who can protect your rights.
 All persons who have been arrested have the right to an attorney to help them through the charges they face, and they should not speak to the police without their attorney present.
 If law enforcement does not permit you to talk with an attorney, or you feel they unfairly delayed you from obtaining an attorney, your rights may have been violated.
 Any violation of your rights by law enforcement may be grounds for a defense to your charges.

 At this stage, a lawyer can help you avoid being detained during the criminal process by advocating for you to be released on your own recognizance or for a reasonable amount of bail.
-Factors taken into consideration by the judge when determining bail include the seriousness of the crime you are charged with, your criminal history, your financial and employment status, your flight risk, and your ties to the community.

 If you are detained without bail or cannot afford the bail set by the court, you will wait in jail until your trial begins.
 While this scenario is far from ideal, the time you spend in jail awaiting trial will count toward your prison sentence if you are found guilty.